Error In UCC Termination Statement May Cost Lenders $1.5 Billion

 About the Author

-David is former co-chair of the Debtor/Creditor Remedies Section of the Hennepin County Bar Association.
-He has been named a “Super Lawyer” by Minnesota Law & Politics magazine and has achieved an “AV Preeminent” Martindale Hubbell® Rated Attorney: the highest level of professional excellence, as determined by his peers.
+David Orenstein is former Co-Chair of the Debtor/Creditor Remedies section of the Hennepin County Bar Association.
+He has been named a “Super Lawyer” by Minnesota Law & Politics magazine and has achieved an “AV Preeminent” Martindale Hubbell® rated attorney: the highest level of professional excellence, as determined by his peers.

 Contact David by email or phone at 612.305.1494.